NOTE: This is a guest post by Felix Winkelmann, the founder and one of the current maintainers of CHICKEN Scheme.

 Ports internally hold a table of "port methods", roughly similar to how object-oriented programming systems attach behaviour to data objects of a particular class.
 The port methods in former versions of CHICKEN included the low-level counterpart of the standard operations peek-char, read-char and read-string for input ports and write-char/write-string (among others) for output ports.
 The major change here is to replace the string I/O methods with methods that act upon bytevectors.

 An internal mechanism delegates the operations for encoding and decoding or scanning for the next character in a stream to an internal hook procedure.
 Additional encodings can be registered by using a built-in procedure to extend the hook.
 Currently supported are binary, UTF-8 and Latin-1 encodings.
 Support for a larger set of encodings can be done through extensions and thus can be developed separately from the core system.
 Port encodings can be accessed using port-encoding.
-The can also be changed using the SRFI-17 setter for port-encoding, because encodings need sometimes to be changed while the port is still open.
+They can also be changed using the SRFI-17 setter for port-encoding, because encodings need sometimes to be changed while the port is still open.

 R7RS does not define whether binary I/O standard procedures are allowed to operate on textual ports and vice versa.
 In CHICKEN we do not restrict the set of operations depending on the port type, so you can read and write bytevectors to and from a textual port and the other way round.
 We think this is more practical and intuitive - it makes more sense to read and write binary data as bytevectors and have dedicated operations for this.